LillyTretheway/LillyTretheway.github.io/README.md

 # Data Scientist

 ## Education
-B.S.
-Data Science | Barrett, The Honors College at Arizona State University (_May 2025_)
+- B.S., Data Science | Barrett, The Honors College at Arizona State University | (_May 2025_)

-B.S.
-Applied Mathematics for the Life and Social Sciences | Barrett, The Honors College at Arizona State University (_May 2025_)
+- B.S., Applied Mathematics for the Life and Social Sciences | Barrett, The Honors College at Arizona State University | (_May 2025_)

 ## Honors
 - Phi Beta Kappa Honors Society: Spring 2024 - Present